Mihai Ralea: Arts Minister and ambassador

 Bloody clashes ensued in Bucharest, most of them between anticommunists and communist agents.
 They signaled a new political crisis, and forced the FND into power.
 Ralea was made Minister of Arts on March 6, 1945, when Groza took the premiership from the deposed General Rădescu.
 In June 1945 Ralea was one of the rapporteurs at the Ploughmen's Front largest-ever General Congress.
 On March 6, 1946, he also took over the Ministry of Religious Affairs, replacing the disgraced Constantin Burducea until August (when Groza himself replaced him in this function).

-Ralea became one of several intellectuals who were mobilized to run on the Ploughmen's Front (and FND) list in the 1946 parliamentary election.
+Ralea became one of several intellectuals who were mobilized to run on the Ploughmen's Front (and FND) list in the 1946 parliamentary election; he headlined the list for Fălciu.
 In his capacity as minister, Ralea set in motion the purge of PNȚ-ist functionaries and of artists perceived by the PCdR as pro-fascist.
 In November 1945, he and Grigore Preoteasa reportedly published a forged issue of Ardealul newspaper, as part of an effort to prevent the PNȚ from rallying protests against Groza.
 Around the same time, Ralea extended his personal protection to Șerban Cioculescu, who became Iași University professor in 1946 upon his intervention.
 Ralea also pursued his projects for workers' education, authorizing the establishment of a workers' theatrical troupe, Teatrul Muncitoresc CFR Giulești.
 As a side project, he republished his 1930s travel accounts, completed with notes from his trip to Egypt, as Nord-Sud ("North-South").

 In September 1946, Ralea stepped down from the Ministry of Arts, only to be appointed Ambassador to the United States.
 Reputedly, he was a last minute replacement for the Union of Patriots' Dumitru Bagdasar.
 The latter had fallen severely ill, but was also seen as a political liability by the American side—Ralea, as a former monarchist, was preferable.
 According to researcher Diana Mandache, Foreign Minister Ana Pauker sensed that Ralea could reach out to, and placate, the international Freemasonry, while at the same time pushing ahead with a leftist takeover of the local Masonic Lodges.

 Ralea's own arrival in Washington was delayed by his inclusion on the Romanian delegation to the Paris Peace Conference, and he finally landed on American soil in October.
 He supported a détente in Romanian–American relations, after President Harry S. Truman had refused to recognize the Groza cabinet.
 In front of American criticism, he played down the electoral fraud of 1946, claiming that it was within the "normal" boundaries, at some 5% of the vote.
 Ralea was also tasked with undermining the reputation of the anticommunist opposition and with popularizing communism among Romanian American exiles.
 The anticommunist press responded by calling Ralea "a liaison man" of the Politburo, tasked with planting Stalinism in America.